The Reproducibility of Programming-Related Issues in Stack Overflow Questions: Abstract

 \section{Abstract}

 Software developers often look for solutions to their code-level problems using the Stack Overflow Q\&A website.
-To receive help for coding problems, developers frequently submit questions that contain sample code segments along with the description of the programming issue.
-Unfortunately, it is not always possible to reproduce the issues they report from the code segments they provide.
+To receive help, developers frequently submit questions that contain sample code segments along with the description of the programming issue.
+Unfortunately, it is not always possible to reproduce the issues from the code segments they provide.
 Issues that are not easily reproducible may impede questions from receiving prompt and appropriate solutions.
-We conducted an exploratory study on the reproducibility of issues discussed in 800 Stack Overflow questions (400 Java + 400 Python).
-We parsed, compiled, executed, and carefully examined the code segments from these questions in order to reproduce the reported programming issues, expending 300 person-hours of effort.
+We conducted an exploratory study on the reproducibility of issues discussed 400 Java and 400 Python questions.
+We parsed, compiled, executed, and carefully examined the code segments from these questions to reproduce the reported programming issues, expending 300 person-hours of effort.
 The outcomes of our study are three-fold.
-First, we found that we can reproduce the issues reported by developers for approximately 68\% of Java and 71\% of Python code segments, whereas we were unable to reproduce the issues for approximately 22\% of Java code segments and 19\% of Python code segments.
-Of the issues that were reproducible, approximately 67\% of the Java code segments and 20\% of the Python code segments required minor or major modifications to reproduce the issues.
-Second, we also carefully investigated why programming issues could not be reproduced and provide evidence-based guidelines to write effective code examples for Stack Overflow questions.
+First, we can reproduce the issues for approximately 68\% of Java and 71\% of Python code segments.
+In contrast, we were unable to reproduce approximately 22\% of Java and 19\% of Python issues.
+Of the reproducible issues, approximately 67\% of the Java and 20\% of the Python code segments required minor or major modifications to reproduce the issues.
+Second, we carefully investigated why programming issues could not be reproduced and provided evidence-based guidelines to write effective code examples for Stack Overflow questions.
 Third, we investigated the correlation between the issue reproducibility status of questions and the corresponding answer meta-data, such as the presence of an accepted answer.
 According to our analysis, a reproducible question has at least two times higher chance of receiving an accepted answer than an irreproducible question.
 Besides, the median time delay in receiving accepted answers is double if the issues reported in questions could not be reproduced.
-We also investigate the confounding factors that can affect questions receiving answers besides reproducibility.
-According to our investigation, questions submitted by users with a higher reputation have a higher chance of receiving accepted answers.
-Conversely, submission of a higher number of posts can reduce the chance of receiving accepted answers.
-However, such confounding factors do not hurt the correlation between reproducibility status and answer meta-data.
+We also investigated the confounding factors (e.g., user reputation) that can affect questions receiving answers besides reproducibility.
+We found that such factors do not hurt the correlation between reproducibility status and answer meta-data.

 \keywords{Issue reproducibility \and Stack Overflow \and code segments \and code level modifications \and reproducibility challenges}